jramke/fluid-ui/packages/docs/Resources/Private/Content/docs/introduction.md

 Fluid Primitives is a headless component library for TYPO3 that allows developers to create flexible and reusable UI components using the Fluid templating engine.
 It promotes a composable approach to building user interfaces, making it easier to manage and maintain complex layouts.

-It provides fully accessible and customizable primitives thanks to [Zag JS](https://zagjs.com/) as barebones.
+It provides fully accessible and customizable primitives thanks to [Zag.js](https://zagjs.com/) as barebones.

 ## Motivation